 The representations $H^*_c(F(X,n))$ appear in previous work in the following forms.
-Turchin-Willwacher define in \cite[\S2.5]{TW19} a class of $\Out(F_g)$ representations which they call \emph{bead representations}.
+Turchin--Willwacher define in \cite[\S2.5]{TW19} a class of $\Out(F_g)$-representations which they call \emph{bead representations}.
 They show that these do not factor through $\GL(g, \Z)$, and are the smallest known representations with this property.
-Turchin-Willwacher pose the (still open) problem of describing the representations, and explain that they play a role in the rational homotopy theory of higher codimensional analogues of string links.
+Turchin--Willwacher pose the (still open) problem of describing the representations, and explain that they play a role in the rational homotopy theory of higher codimensional analogues of string links.
 Our current work provides a geometric interpretation of these representations as $H^*_c(F(\vee_{i=1}^g S^1,n))$, and computing our coefficients $\Phi[n,m]$ is equivalent to calculating the composition factors of the bead representations.

-In later work Powell-Vespa \cite{PV18} discovered that the linear duals to the bead representations are fundamental to the theory of polynomial functors on the category of finitely generated free groups.
+In later work Powell--Vespa \cite{PV18} discovered that the linear duals to the bead representations are fundamental to the theory of polynomial functors on the category of finitely generated free groups.
 They establish vast machinery to study these objects and compute the representations in some cases that are relevant to our work here.
 To make use of their work, and to make it more accessible to a topologically minded reader, we include a dictionary between their terminology and ours in \ref{sec:bead}.
 That section will recall the construction and significance of bead representations, and their relation to our work.

 Another precursor to our project is Hô's study of factorization homology and its relations to configuration spaces \cite{Ho20}.
-On the one hand Hochschild homology is known to be a special case of factorization homology, and on the other hand Hô showed that many variants of configuration spaces arise as factorization homology with suitable coefficients \cite[Proposition 5.1.9]{Ho20}.
+On the one hand rational Hochschild homology is known to be a special case of factorization homology, and on the other hand Hô showed that many variants of configuration spaces arise as factorization homology with suitable coefficients \cite[Proposition 5.1.9]{Ho20}.
 Essentially our Theorem \ref{thm:hochschild and configurations} is a special case of his work, but for the benefit of the reader we include our own proof.